-A challenging hike to get to but you are rewarded with waterfalls and a swimming hole in the end.
-You most definitely need to be in shape as well as have some sort of rock bouldering knowledge to hike this trail.
+A challenging hike to get to but you are rewarded with waterfalls and a swimming hole at the end.
+You most definitely need to be in shape as well as have some sort of rock-bouldering knowledge to hike this trail.
 I myself have yet to do this hike but it’s been on my list for years!

 Secret Spots in San Diego